SannaJuoperi/LogBook_CyberSecurity/README.md

 20.11.2024  2 hours  I rewatched 11.11 lecture and installed ZAP.
 I also created the necessary files in VS Code and added to this GitHub repo.
 I did my first security test with ZAP.
 The user registry worked in SQL but not in the browser.

-23.11.2024  3 hours I read the material again and copied all the codes into VSCODE.
-I tested adding the user using SQL and http://localhost.
+23.11.2024  8 hours I read the material again and copied all the codes into VSCODE.
+I tested several times adding the user using SQL and http://localhost.
 Both ways worked.
+Also tested curl -x POST method on GitBash.
+Tested several times ZAP and Google Developer Tools that everything works, because the text Administrator and my own changes to the username to e-mail give a lot of errors.
+After all the changes, everything worked.
+First-register-test-23-11-24 and First-test-set were performed before adding CSS.
+After adding I performed second-register-test-23-11-24 and second-test-set.

-I have worked 39 hours.
+I have worked 43 hours.